TEST Paragraph

 On Feb.
 4, 2022, President Biden signed Executive Order 14063, Use of Project Labor Agreements for Federal Construction Projects .
 Effective Jan.
 22, 2024, following a multi-year rulemaking by the Federal Acquisition Regulatory Council, federal agencies are requiring every prime contractor and subcontractor on a federal construction project of $35 million or more performed within the United States to sign a PLA as a condition of winning a taxpayer-funded contract.

 On Dec.
-18, 2023, President Biden announced a final rule implementing the PLA mandate on federal projects over $35 million and the related Dec.
+18, 2023, President Biden announced a final rule implementing the PLA mandate on all federal projects over $35 million and the related Dec.
 18, 2023, White House Office of Management and Budget Memo.

-On March 28, 2024 ABC and the Florida First Coast chapter filed suit against the federal government seeking to overturn the final rule.
+On March 28, 2024, ABC and the Florida First Coast chapter filed suit against the federal government seeking to overturn the final rule.
 ABC’s complaint asserts that President Joe Biden lacks the legal and constitutional authority to impose the mandate as it will injure economy and efficiency in federal contracting and illegally steer construction contracts to certain unionized contractors.
 ABC issued a press release regarding the challenge, stating:

 “ABC seeks a national injunction against President Biden’s executive overreach, which makes a mockery of federal procurement laws and rewards powerful special interests with government construction contracts at the expense of taxpayers and the principles of fair and open competition in government procurement,” said Ben Brubeck, ABC vice president of regulatory, labor and state affairs.
 “ABC has heard from large and small federal contractors—including firms signatory to union agreements—and concerned federal agency contracting officers that the Biden administration’s controversial PLA policy has already stifled competition and raised costs on federal construction contracts in Florida and across the country.
 This policy will continue to do so absent a successful legal challenge.”